 If instructed my clerks are my data processors.
-They will take receipt of most material I am sent and store it securely on Lex.
+They will take receipt of most material I am sent and store it securely.
 I will be able to access this data.
 Physical data (for example papers or disks) will also be received by the clerks and will be locked in Chambers.
 On occasion I will have to take this home to work on, but the material will remain locked away.
+I will scan physical data at the earliest opportunity and return it to Chambers.